-English Minor 2020-2021 Catalog
+English Minor 2021-2022 Catalog

-Many students who major in disciplines other than English, but who share a love and respect for language and literature, pursue the academic minor in English.
+An English major is ineligible to declare the minor.
+The English minor is for those who share a love and respect for language and literature.
 This minor encourages students to draw from the department's range of resources in writing, literature, film, and theater, tailoring a program to their special interests.